Wildlife Rehabilitation

 In the 1970’s Danny Nowlan started accepting injured and orphaned wildlife at the Yukon Game Farm.
 Nearly fifty years later, the Yukon Wildlife Preserve continues to care for Yukon’s most vulnerable animals.

-Today, a full-time vet, Dr. Maria Hallock, along with students and interns provide 24 hour care.
 Since it opened in 2012, hundreds of animals have passed through the doors of the Preserve’s Wildlife Research and Rehabilitation Centre.

 Wildlife Emergencies?